vk-cs/docs-public/docs/en/tools-for-using-services/cli/openstack-cli/openstack-cli.md

    </tabpanel>
    </tabs>

-## 4. Check if the OpenStack CLI is ready to work
+## 4. Check if OpenStack CLI is ready to work

 1. Check the availability of the OpenStack client: